frimicc/frimicc.github.io/about.md

 title: About
 ---

-I am an experienced system developer with more than a decade of senior-level analysis, design, and implementation experience with complex systems.
+I am an experienced iOS developer with more than a decade of senior-level analysis, design, and implementation experience with complex systems across many platforms and projects.
-I have recently hopped the fence to the front-end and am working as an iOS developer.
 I'm passionate about designing and developing systems and apps that make a difference in people's lives.

 ## What I Do